Bitterpilot/emailToCalendar/README.md

 # Gmail to gCal
-Take a email of shifts from riteq and put them into google calandar
+Take a email of shifts from riteq and put them into google calendar

 ### Sample
 >Your schedule for 24 Dec 2018 through to 6 Jan 2019 is shown below